CAG3001 : Level 3 Greek: Interpretation of Texts

 Assessment Rationale And Relationship

-The submitted work assesses students' knowledge and interpretative understanding of the texts studied, with particular reference to the application of their linguistic knowledge, and their skills in presenting in a structured written discussion their views and analyses of key issues regarding the texts.
+Summative assessment is designed to assesses students' knowledge and interpretative understanding of the texts studied, with particular reference to the application of their linguistic knowledge, and their skills in presenting their views and analyses of key issues regarding the set text(s).

 This module can be made available to Erasmus students only with the agreement of the Head of Subject and of the Module Leader.
 This option must be discussed in person at the beginning of your exchange period.
 No restrictions apply to study-abroad, exchange and Loyola students.